Mustafa Denizli: Early years

-Denizli was appointed manager of FK Khazar Lankaran on 3 December 2013, with a one-and-a-half year deal.
+Denizli was appointed manager of FK Khazar Lankaran on 3 December 2013, with a one-and-a-half-year deal.
 On 16 May 2014, Denizli terminated his contract with Khazar.

 He also has worked outside Turkey with Alemannia Aachen in Germany, Pas and Persepolis in Iran and Khazar Lankaran in Azerbaijan.
-He managed the Turkish national team for four years and reached the quarter-finals of Euro 2000.
+He managed the Turkey national team for four years and reached the quarter-finals of Euro 2000.
 On 23 December 2011, he returned to Persepolis but resigned at the end of the season.
 He spent 17 years with his hometown club Altay in İzmir, gaining a reputation as one of the best players in the position of attacking left forward in the league's history.